 MANAGEMENT + BUSINESS ACUMEN

-The Ferengi Mindset: Library Leadership Under the Rules of AcquisitionContains 2 Component(s) Includes a Live Web Event on 03/16/2021 at 11:00 AM (CDT)
+The Ferengi Mindset: Library Leadership Under the Rules of AcquisitionContains 2 Component(s) Recorded On: 03/16/2021

 Many law librarians do not feel that they have the power, savvy, or information needed to act as strong advocates for their libraries and push back against administrators and other stakeholders when being asked to make changes to their budget or services.